 philosophical consistency, which older and more cynical persons can respect but not easily emulate.
 (Young people are, I suspect, the bulk of Rand's readers today, and they are certainly the dynamic core of libertarian Ron Paul's political crusade.)
 Rand's vision of capitalism is probably also appealing to many people who feel alienated from the modern political-economic order in industrialized countries, intimidated (as most of us are) by multi-trillion-dollar public debts and too-big-to-fail banks, and who seek an alternative, however unrealistic.

 For there are two big ways in which Rand's vision diverges from the economic reality in which most of us countries reside.
 One is her assumption that free markets are self- regulating and that self-interest will compel businessmen to be honest.
 Rand was herself a meticulously honest person, and she probably supposed all rational people - including successful businesspeople - would behave similarly.
 The idea that a group of coke-addled financial whiz-kids would develop junk-quality real-estate bonds, bundle them into CDOs, bribe ratings agencies into certifying them AAA, and sell them to unsuspecting institutional investors, thereby all but ensuring an eventual crash for the sake of short-term profits, would not have occurred to her.
-It certainly did not occur to Alan Greenspan, who as head of the Federal Reserve repeatedly refused to exercise regulatory authority over the CDO market earlier in this century, and then professed genuine shock that the market had not regulated itself.
+It certainly did not occur to Alan Greenspan, who as head of the Federal Reserve repeatedly refused to exercise regulatory authority over the CDO market, and then professed genuine shock that the market had not regulated itself.
 (Greenspan made this admission in testimony before a Congressional subcommittee in October 2008.
 Day late and a dollar short, maestro.)
 Markets are of course essential to a capitalist economy, but they depend heavily on the mutual trust of the actors therein, and where there are profits to be made from violating that trust, governments must intervene, either in the form of regulatory agencies or civil courts enforcing contracts and tort claims.
 (In Atlas Shrugged, Rand acknowledged a need for the latter institution, but she and her disciples were fundamentally opposed to the former.)